duckietown/course-extra/book/course-extra/70_montreal_2020/10_project_reports_montreal_2020/04-sim2real/01_project-report-sim2real.md

 Concretely, our first approach was to try to use style transfer techniques to learn realistic features from a single real image and apply them to a dataset of simulated images.
 Our second approach relied on unsupervised image-to-image translation, where two unpaired datasets of 38 751 images were provided.
 We tried two types of GANs architecture specifically suited to domain adaptation: CycleGan and UNsupervised Image-to-image Translation Networks (UNIT).

 #### Style Transfer
+Style transfer is a system which uses neural represenations to separate and recombine content and style of arbitrary images.
+This is implemented by optimizing the output image to match the content statistics of the content image and the style statistics of the style reference image.

 #### CycleGan [](#bib:cyclegan)